 In 2020, the team put its efforts on hold after learning that the California Department of Fish and Wildlife was concerned that reintroduction of salmon had the potential to spread diseases that could affect the Mokelumne River Fish Hatchery and fish downstream.
 Recognizing that these obstacles may be overcome by technology or facility upgrades in the future, the team has documented and archived its work so that the knowledge gained and ideas generated can be used as a new starting point for restoring iconic native Mokelumne salmon to their historical spawning habitat if the opportunity for reintroduction arises in the future.

-Larry Patterson, Director, Camanche Village, CA: MS Civil/Transportation Engineering UC Berkeley, BS Civil Engineering University of Texas, private consultant, former City Manager of San Mateo, recipient of the League’s James L. Martin Award in 2012
+Larry Patterson, Director, Camanche Village, CA: MS Civil/Transportation Engineering UC Berkeley, BS Civil Engineering University of Texas, private consultant, former Public Works Director and City Manager of San Mateo, recipient of the League’s James L. Martin Award in 2012